qinshirl/RustHetGraph/README.md

 ## Lessons Learned and Concluding Remarks

 1. **Correctness-first is essential in heterogeneous graph processing.**
-   Coordinating frontier expansion across CPU and GPU exposes subtle failure modes—duplicate visits, race conditions in frontier marking, and offset misalignment in partial adjacency expansion.
+   Coordinating frontier expansion across CPU and GPU exposes subtle failure modes-duplicate visits, race conditions in frontier marking, and offset misalignment in partial adjacency expansion.
 Systematic correctness checks against CPU baselines were therefore mandatory before any performance evaluation.

 2. **Data movement and scheduling dominate earlier than expected.**
    While individual CUDA kernels achieved low per-level latency, overall runtime was strongly influenced by CPU–GPU transfers, frontier partitioning, and subgraph construction overheads.
 This reinforces that heterogeneous graph performance is primarily a *systems problem*, not just a kernel optimization problem.